quantixed/manuscript-templates/README.md

 There are optional Supplementary tex files that can also be edited.
 If they are not required, comment the appropriate lines in `00_Article_Merge.tex`.

-Tested on TeXLive 2020 with pdfLaTeX compiler.
+Tested on Overleaf - TeXLive 2020 with pdfLaTeX compiler.

 ## Contributions